-The trust will reimburse reasonable travel costs for interviewees.
+The trust will reimburse reasonable travel costs for interviews if they are held in-person.
+However, it is possible that your interview will be online.
 You will need to submit your travel receipts on the day of your interview (or soon after).
 You should book your travel ticket in advance.
 If you need a family member to accompany you, you must inform the trust in advance.
 Travel costs for accompanying individuals will be at the discretion of the trust.